bayesmix-dev/bayesmix/docs/tutorial.rst

     [mixing_grid_covariates_file]

+Due to the large number of parameters, it is recommended that such a command is written to a ``.sh`` script which is then executed, just like with the given example.

 ---------
 Arguments
 ---------

-The arguments provided to the executable are:
+The arguments which must be provided to the ``build/run`` executable are:

 * ``algorithm_settings_file``: the text file that contains algorithm parameters, such as the actual algorithm to be used and the number of MCMC iterations
 * ``hierarchy_type``: the identifier for the type of hierarchy to be used.
 In the above case we use a Normal-Normal-InverseGamma (NNIG) hierarchy